Nethercutt Collection: Recognition

 The Collection has been named as one of the greatest car collections in the world by The New York Times, Los Angeles Times, Motor Trend, CNET, CBS, and several other publications.
 It is listed as one of America's five greatest automobile museums by Autoweek.
 It is one of the most valuable car collections in the world.

 Automotive historian Jay Leno described the Collection as a "Smithsonian-style effort on the history of transportation in America" and "The hall of fame for cars.”

 In mass media

 Film

 The Royal Hudson steam locomotive No. 2839 appeared in the 1980 Coal Miner's Daughter film, which won an Academy Award.
 The 1949 film The Great Gatsby featured the 1936 Duesenberg SJN now owned by the collection.

 Television

-In 1999 the museum was featured in an episode of the PBS program Visiting With Huell Howser.
+In 1999, the museum was featured in an episode of the PBS program Visiting With Huell Howser.
 In 2005 the collection was exclusively featured on the Motor Trend series My Classic Car.
-Many of the collection's vehicles have been featured on the CNBC series Jay Leno's Garage; the Bugatti Dubos, 1933 Hispano-Suiza J12, 1930 Cadillac V-16, 1928 Isotta Fraschini Landaulet Type 8A, 1967 Ferrari 365 California Spyder, the Twenty Grand Duesenberg, and 1923 McFarlan Knickerbocker Cabriolet Model 154.
+In September 2024, the museum and its cars were the focus of a segment on the CBS Evening News, which the Duesenberg Twenty Grand became the most valuable car to ever go in a fast food drive-through.
+In 2025, the Nethercutt Collection was featured in the first two pilot episodes of the Stop The Car museum hunting series, hosted by actor Doug Jones.

-In September 2024 the museum and its cars were the focus of a segment on the CBS Evening News.
+Starting in 2022, several of the collection's vehicles have been featured on the CNBC and YouTube series Jay Leno's Garage; including the Bugatti Dubos, 1933 Hispano-Suiza J12, 1930 Cadillac V-16, 1928 Isotta Fraschini Landaulet Type 8A, 1967 Ferrari 365 California Spyder, the Duesenberg Twenty Grand, and 1923 McFarlan Knickerbocker Cabriolet Model 154.